ImmanuelLoh/PTO/Readme.md

 The current knowledge base consists of Alphabet Inc. (Google) financial filings (10-K, 10-Q) and investor presentation decks.

+The baseline version can be found at baseline.ipynb

 ## ⚙️ Architecture & Pipeline

 ### 1. The Data Strategy (Google Financials)